EliseJ/astroABC/README.md

 astroABC is a Python implementation of an Approximate Bayesian Computation Sequential Monte Carlo (ABC SMC) sampler for parameter estimation.

-astroABC is applicable to a large suite of problems.

 ### Key features include ###

 - Parallel sampling using MPI or multiprocessing